Ebonsignori/income-tax-calculator/src/data/README.md

 ## Contributing

 Feel free to make a PR to add or fix any of the brackets.
 Just follow the patterns above to organize the filesystem.

+Run `npm run validate-tax-data` after updating tax data to make sure the schema is valid.

 ## Why